The Engagement Welcome Mat

 Receiving irrelevant or overly general information is a red flag for consumers.
 McKinsey advises that payers and providers should better meet the needs of specific consumer segments through personalized information, delivered when, how, and where consumers need it.

 Even small personal touches can have a big impact.
 Dale Carnegie famously stated, “A person’s name is, to that person, the sweetest and most important sound in any language.”
-This belief is not backed by evidence across disciplines.
+This belief is now backed by evidence across disciplines.

 Consumers increasingly value personalized content.
 A 2020 Statista survey found that 42% of respondents considered personalized recommendations, offers, and experiences to be important.
-Gartner research also shows that personalized messages perceived as “helpful” are the most impactful.
+Gartner research also shows that personalized messages perceived as helpful are the most impactful.
 Additionally, Accenture found that 83% of consumers are willing to share their data for a personalized experience.